Most backlink workflows validate at the wrong layer.

 The placement can still be practically worthless.

-- Structural integrity: is the placement technically reliable at URL level?
+- Structural integrity — Is the placement technically reliable?

-- Indexability state: can the page be meaningfully evaluated by a crawler?
+- Indexability state — Can the page be meaningfully evaluated?

-At small scale, manual spot checks can catch a few issues.
+At small scale, manual inspection can mask variance.

-If verification happens only at the discovery layer, you’re not validating links.
+If validation happens only at the discovery layer, you’re not validating links.

-At scale, this becomes a data quality issue not an SEO issue.
+At scale, this stops being an SEO problem and becomes a data quality problem.

 Example Output

-If you want to see what evidence-based backlink classification looks like in practice—specifically Keep / Review / Consider Disavow across large batches—here’s a full sample report:
+If you want to see how evidence-based backlink classification looks in practice—specifically Keep / Review / Consider Disavow across large datasets—here’s a sample report:

 Full sample report: